kipcole9/money/README.md

 4. Money amounts are represented as a `Decimal`.

 5. Money can be serialised to the database as a composite Postgres type that includes both the amount and the currency.
-Therefore for Ecto serialization Postgres is assumed as the data store.
+For MySQL, money is serialized into a json column with the amount converted to a string to preserve precision since json does not have a decimal type.
 Serialization is entirely optional.

 6. All arithmetic functions work on a `Decimal`.
 No rounding occurs automatically (unless expressly called out for a function, as is the case for `Money.split/2`).